Costas Georgiou

 Costas Georgiou (Κώστας Γεωργίου; 21 December 1951 – 10 July 1976), also known by his alias Colonel Callan, was a Greek Cypriot turned-mercenary who was executed following the Luanda Trial for activities during the Angolan Civil War after being captured by MPLA forces.

+He is described by some journalists as an extremely violent leader, sometimes referred to as a “psychopathic killer” because of his brutality toward soldiers and African populations.
+He is alleged to have killed Allied fighters without provocation, notably by disarming and then massacring a group of FNLA fighters—who were considered allies—within the first 48 hours of his arrival in Angola.
+According to some accounts, he is alleged to have killed at least 170 Angolans during his military campaign, including unarmed civilians.

 Early life

 Georgiou was born in Cyprus in 1951, when the island was a British Crown colony.
 His family moved to London in 1963.

 British military career

 Georgiou joined the British Army and served, at first with distinction, in 1st Battalion, Parachute Regiment in Northern Ireland.
 He was credited as one of the unit's best marksmen.
 Georgiou has been implicated as one of the participants in the Bloody Sunday massacre.
 During a hearing in 2000, a witness said he had fired 26 shots into the crowd.

 Despite later claiming to have been a colonel, Georgiou's highest British Army rank was that of corporal, and he never received officer training.
 Others state Georgiou was a private soldier.